EnderASz/Guiden/README.md

 Propably in the future we will provide support and own guide for this.

-If you need to import main flask app file into wsgi probably it would be this same package, which is pointed by `FLASK_APP` enviroment variable.
+If you need to import main flask app file into WSGI probably it would be this same package, which is pointed by `FLASK_APP` enviroment variable.

 ## CLI commands